 Vocabulary and grammar activities will be infused to practice and reinforce skills and strategies.
 Learners will also employ active reading strategies to determine the meaning of unknown words through the practiced use of context clues, structural analysis, and root word knowledge.

-- Student self-selected text for independent reading - CommonLit Unit 1: Characters Who Grow and Change
+Student self-selected text for independent reading

+CommonLit Unit 1: The Art of Suspense

-Standard(s): New Jersey Learning Standards for English Language As \J\$LSA).
+Standard(s): New Jersey Learning Standards for English Language Arts (NJSLSA).